AndrewPiroli/RRD-Treadmill/README.md

 ## Limitations

-It only can decrease step.
-You can't make it longer.
+~~It only can decrease step.
+You can't make it longer.~~

+Now possible to increase step.
+(Beta level feature)

 &nbsp;

 It can only change the step to a numerical factor of the existing step.

-300 -> 60 :ok_hand:
+300 <-> 60 :ok_hand:

-300 -> 100 :ok_hand:
+300 <-> 100 :ok_hand:

-300 -> 200 :-1:
+300 <-> 200 :-1:

 &nbsp;

-It doesn't do any interpolations or anything smart with the records, just duplicates rows until it fills in the time properly.
+It doesn't do any interpolations or anything smart with the records, just duplicates/skips rows until it fills in the time properly.